Asian Americans and Pacific Islanders in California 1850-1970

 The initial focus of the Asian Americans and Pacific Islanders in California, 1850-1970 MPDF is on those groups who had a significant presence in the state before additional federal laws and policies virtually halted migration from Asia in the 1920s and 1930s.
 These pioneering groups hailed in successive waves primarily from China, Japan, Korea, the Philippines, and the Punjab region of the Indian subcontinent.
 For the Pacific Islanders, the ones discussed in this MPDF—Native Hawaiians, Chamorros from Guam in the Mariana Islands, and Samoans from American Samoa—came, like the Filipina/os, from territories controlled by the United States and were not considered immigrants subject to the restrictive laws.

 The MPDF is organized by themes as a way to examine the commonalities among the groups.
 The first three associated contexts are Migration and Community Formation, Community Serving Organizations, and Religion and Spirituality.
 Many more themes can and should be examined in the future.

-Since approval of the initial MPDF, the OHP awarded a contract to add three additional contexts for the eight Asian American and Pacific Islander communities and period of significance previously established with the original and add a ninth AAPI community.
+Since approval of the initial MPDF, the OHP awarded a contract to add additional contexts for the eight Asian American and Pacific Islander communities previously established with the original and add a ninth AAPI community.

 Images on this page are of two of the first properties listed on the National Register in association with the Asian Americans and Pacific Islanders in California, 1850-1970 MPS.
 Starting at top of page: Nisei VFW Post 8985, Sacramento, listed on 10/20/2020; Japanese YWCA, San Francisco, listed on 1/10/2020.